Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 An impressive feat, that.
 All by itself that should have been enough evidence for anyone that there was *plenty* going on inside the mind of the snarling mountain of muscle that was the Great Father, much more than the Grand Houses cared to admit.
 Alas, it seemed to matter little.

-As for what he was saying...well.
+As for what he was saying... well.
 She could see the Human contingent, over at their circular table, keeping very blank faces. *Tellingly* blank.

 He knew absolutely everything the Marches fleet had done over the last year.
 Their every movement, the disposition of their forces, their training maneuvers… he knew where *everything* was.
 And though he wasn’t so unsubtle as to explicitly say it, Shwmwrwyn got the message loud and clear: if the Gao intended the Great Houses any harm, there would be absolutely nothing the Kwmbwrw could do about it.